AminaJawad12/ECG-Image-Classification-Using-CNN-with-Gradio-Dashboard/README.md

 ## ⚠️ Disclaimer

-This project is intended **for educational and research purposes only**.
+This project is intended **strictly for educational and research purposes**.
 It is **not a substitute for professional medical diagnosis or clinical decision-making**.
-Always consult a qualified healthcare professional for medical advice.
+Always consult qualified healthcare professionals for medical advice.

 ---

 ## ⭐ Acknowledgments

 - ECG dataset provided via **Mendeley Data**
-- Open-source libraries and tools that enabled model development and deployment
+- Open-source libraries and frameworks that supported model development and deployment

 ---